sensorlab/sensorlab.github.io/archetypes/people.md

 # position index is used for sorting/positioning on the website
 position: 10

-# Display name, can also put name in native language (UTF-8 supported)
+# Display name, can also put name in native language (UTF-8 supported).
+# For a nickname/preferred name, embed it in quotes, e.g. Mihael "Miha" Mohorčič
 title: ""

-# Optional: display name shown instead of title, if you want the two to differ
-# (rarely needed - most profiles just use title)
-# name: ""

 # Role/position
 role: ""